Los Angeles Tribute to Michael Jackson

-I take a different tact on the popularity question.
+I take a different view on the popularity question.
 In their stratosphere, it does not matter who sold more albums, #1 records, concert tickets and merchandise.
-Instead, I argue that that artistic influence matters more because it lasts longer and wider.
+Instead, I argue that artistic influence matters more because it lasts longer and wider.

 From age 6 to 50, Michael Jackson’s body of artistic work influenced more people and performing artists than any other person on earth.
 From Harlem to the Kremlin, from Borneo to Bahrain, Michael’s music, dancing and stage artistry is well loved.
 Even before death, he inspired a voluminous number of fan videos like the “Liberian Girl” mash-up presented below.
 And based on the acts of today’s most successful entertainers under 30, Michael’s artistic influence is certain to last decades longer.

 Hip-Hop icon Biggie Smalls recorded with Michael.
 The biggest Neo-Soul-Pop stars of today such as Usher, Mariah Carey, Beyonce’, Justin Timberlake, Britney Spears, Chris Brown, Ciara, Fergie, will.i.am, Kanye West, Akon and Ne-Yo are inspired by Michael’s vocals, dance moves and showmanship.
-People of all ages worldwide still dance to songs like Billie Jean, Off The Wall, and Rock With You and parrot the lyrics of ABC, Thriller and Man In The Mirror and his other music recorded since 1968.
+People of all ages worldwide still dance to songs like Billie Jean, Off The Wall, and Rock With You and parrot the lyrics of ABC, Thriller and Man In The Mirror and his other music.

-On his path to become the World’s Greatest Entertainer, Michael Jackson’s only peer as a package of entertainment talent was Sammy Davis, Jr., the vocalist, tap dancer, comedian, impressionist, musician and actor.
+On his path to become the World’s Greatest Entertainer, Michael Jackson’s only entertainment talent peer was Sammy Davis, Jr., the vocalist, tap dancer, comedian, impressionist, musician and actor.
 Sammy opened the Las Vegas Strip and Miami Beach nightclubs for all entertainers of color to perform.
-Recognizing the doors opened by Sammy Davis, Jr., MIchael publicly thanked Sammy, as you see in the video below.
+Recognizing the doors opened by Sammy Davis, Jr., Michael publicly thanked Sammy, as you see in the video below.
 Similar to Sammy in many ways, Michael Jackson’s package of entertainment talent was that of vocalist, innovative dancer, songwriter, producer, actor, and the main character in an animated TV series and at Disney theme parks.

 Perhaps the biggest difference between the two child-turned-adult stars was timeframe.
-Sammy started performing professionally in the 1940s and peaked in the 1960s.
-In contrast, Michael started in 1964, then became a major recording artist from 1968 onwards.
-Note that 1968 represented America’s biggest milestone date in the transition from the Segregation Era to its current Integration Era.
-Thus, Michael, as a member of the Jackson 5, benefited from commercial and artistic boundaries removed by the Civil Rights Movement, Motown, Stax, Atlantic, and many other record labels and artists in the Segregated years preceding him.
-And as it did for Elvis Presley and the Beatles earlier, The Ed Sullivan TV Show, when there were only 3 national TV channels, introduced millions of new fans to a precocious Michael Jackson and his brothers in 1969 and 1970.
+Sammy started professionally in the 1940s and peaked in the 1960s.
+Michael started in 1964, then became a major recording artist from 1968 onwards.
+Note that 1968 represented America’s biggest milestone date in the transition from the Segregation Era to Integration Era.
+Thus, Michael, as a member of the Jackson 5, benefited from commercial and artistic boundaries removed by the Civil Rights Movement, Motown, Stax, Atlantic, and many other record labels and artists in the Segregation Era.
+As it did for Elvis Presley and the Beatles earlier, The Ed Sullivan TV Show, when there were only 3 national TV channels, introduced millions of new fans to a precocious Michael Jackson and his brothers in 1969 and 1970.